bytebase/bytebase.com-old/content/docs/change-database/ui-based-schema-editor.md

 </hint-block>

-Bytebase's UI Editor is a modern, friendly tool with an elegant UI that allows you to view and edit database structure in a simple and clean spreadsheet-like editor.
-Any changes in UI Editor will not be executed into database directly but transform into SQL statement for creating Bytebase issue.
+Bytebase's Schema Editor provides a spreadsheet-like editor to view and edit database structure.
+Users first use the Schema Editor to prepare the schema changes, then those changes will be converted into SQL statements and go through the change workflow.

 ## How to use